 About Fort Raleigh

-First established between 1584 and 1590, the English colony was a first attempt by the English to colonise the “New World”, a campaign spearheaded by Sir Walter Raleigh.
+First established between 1584 and 1590, the English colony was a first attempt by the English to colonise the ‘New World’, a campaign spearheaded by Sir Walter Raleigh.
 However, this community of 116 people effectively ‘disappeared’, never to be heard from again.
-The fate of these men, women and children has never been revealed.
+The mysterious fate of these men, women and children has never been revealed.

 Beyond the spectre of Fort Raleigh’s colonial past, the site boasts a wealth of history, including that of Native Americans.
 Visitors to Fort Raleigh can explore the culture of the Native Americans who lived there.

 It is also worth noting that the first successful, permanent English colony was not established until 1607 – this can be viewed at Colonial National Park, Virginia.

 Getting to Fort Raleigh

 Fort Raleigh National Historic Site is located on the north end of Roanoke Island, about 4 miles north of the town of Manteo, North Carolina.
 Follow I-95 South to Richmond, then I-64 East toward Virginia Beach and I-664 to Chesapeake.
 Exit 291B to Route 168, the Chesapeake Expressway and follow US 158 then US 64 to Roanoke Island toward Manteo where you will see the entrance sign to Fort Raleigh National Historic Site.